doniyorbobo/hello-world/README.md

 # hello-world
-Hi to all good people , bye to all bad people.
+Doniyor is here, a little bit about myself
-Doniyor is here, I like to drink more water.
+I like to drink more water.